Home - Vegetables - Roasted Acorn Squash with Brown Butter

 Roasted Acorn Squash with Brown Butter on a plate with parsley, green onion and cheese on top

-Once all the winter squash start showing up in markets in the fall, I’m always inspired to try new acorn squash recipes.
+Once all the winter squash start showing up in markets in the fall, I’m always inspired create something to add to my collection of winter squash recipes.
 This dish is my latest and it’s so good!

 You can serve the tender roasted squash as a side dish — pile it up on a large platter to go with roasted poultry or other meat.